 I teach Introduction to Microbiology (MB12) every semester, Human Biology (Bio9) most semesters, and Bioethics (Bio55) occasionally.
-For the first time, this semester (Fall 2014), I am excited to also be teaching Heredity & Evolution (GEN10).
+I have also taught Heredity & Evolution (GEN10).

 My Human Biology site can be found here.